 24. Our review of the changes in pipeline cost data starts with the premise of the cumulative changes in costs over the five-year period (1994-1999) for all ninety pipelines that provided data through Form 6 for the entire period.
 We have thus eliminated those pipelines who may have entered or existed the industry during the five-year period.
 We then considered the middle 50% of the pipelines, excluding the high and low 25% as being statistical outliers.
 Our sampling set thus included 46 pipelines.
 Based upon our use of this set, we find that the median of the set reflects a 5.59% operating cost change from 1994 to 1999.
-A simple unweighted average of the cumulative operating cost changes for these 46 pipelines from 1994 to 1999 shows a cumulative average change in reported operating costs of 3.98%.
+A simple unweighted average of the cumulative operating costs of 3.98%.
 Using a fixed-weight average, the result is a change of 10.23%.
-An 80% sampling likewise shows an unweighted average of the cumulative average, the result is 8.08%.
+An 80% sampling likewise shows an unweighted average of the cumulative average operating cost changes to be 5.11%.
+Using a fixed-weight average, the result is 8.08%.